thoth-tech/documentation/docs/Splashkit/Modules/Data Analytics/Epic.md

 ## Assumptions / Dependencies

 - Everything is customizable by the user (for example, the colours in visualisations)
+- Previous contribution code is accessible and working

 ## UX/UI Considerations